Job Specs¶

 figure out a job’s:

-, which may include some of the inputsexecution:
+- execution:- arguments:, which may include some of the inputs

-, such as scripts or data files that should be copied into the runtime working directoryexpectedOutputs:
+- execution:- dependencies:, such as scripts or data files that should be copied into the runtime working directory

 A basic example of a job spec would be: